DScheglov/jsonschema-builder/readme.md

 ]
 ```

-Please note that the result for array of models is different from result for
+Please note that the result for the array of models is different from the result
-first case when models are exported by object.
+for the first case when the models are exported by an object.

-In the first case (exports as object) the tool adds the `id` field to the
+In the first case (exports as an object) the tool adds the `id` field to the
 resulting json schema.
-Currently there is no way to avoid this behavior.
+To avoid this behavior use `--noid` option.

 ## Customization